vijila24/CN/README.md

-# Dynamic Bandwidth Allocation for Online Learning (Python + Streamlit)
+# Dynamic Bandwidth Allocation for Online Learning Platforms (Python + Streamlit)

 This mini project simulates how to allocate a shared network capacity among multiple student video sessions using different algorithms.